Chiaki Nanami: In video games

 Chiaki is the main heroine of the video game Danganronpa 2: Goodbye Despair.
 Initially presenting as a sleepy, laid-back student who is inexperienced in the ways of the world but very skilled at video games, she becomes a central figure of the class trials along with Hajime Hinata, most notably the second one when she assists him in connecting a murder case with the video game Twilight Syndrome, which robotic bear Monokuma had offered the students to play to understand how the culprit and victims were related.
 When the rebellious Nagito Komaeda tries to destroy the islands upon learning the truth of his identity and their true location, Chiaki accidentally kills Nagito by throwing poison at him to put out a fire surrounding him, with Nagito arranging the scene in advance to look as if he had committed suicide according to his plan to ensure her survival alone and the execution of the other students at the subsequent class trial.
 Thwarting Nagito's plans by confessing her identity to the other students as one of those to have trapped them on Jabberwock Island.
 Addressing Usami as her sister and hoping their father would be proud of them, Chiaki is then executed alongside Usami by getting crushed by a Tetris block in order to save the remaining students.
-It is learned during the subsequent graduation ceremony that Jabberwock Island exists in a virtual reality created by the Neo World Program, and that Chiiaki (alongside Usami and Alter Ego) was actually one off three AI programs created by her "dad", the late Chihiro Fujisaki (a character from the previous Danganronpa game), programmed to observe and protect the students (in actuality members of the Ultimate Despair organisation rendered amnesiac) during rogue Future Foundation agent and killing game survivor Makoto Naegi's rehabilitation experiment.
+It is learned during the subsequent graduation ceremony that Jabberwock Island exists in a virtual reality created by the Neo World Program, and that Chiiaki (alongside Usami and Alter Ego) was actually one of three AI programs created by her "dad", the late Chihiro Fujisaki (a character from the previous Danganronpa game), programmed to observe and protect the students (in actuality members of the Ultimate Despair organisation rendered amnesiac) during rogue Future Foundation agent and killing game survivor Makoto Naegi's rehabilitation experiment.
 However, a remnant of her consciousness remains intact long enough to allow her to help Hajime during his final conflict with the AI of Junko Enoshima controlling Monokuma (whom he had inserted into the programme before being memory-wiped) who threatens the surviving students with either sealing them forever in the islands or turning them into her replicas.

 Chiaki appears in the sixth and final chapter of Danganronpa V3: Killing Harmony as a persona adopted by the new mastermind, the Danganronpa V3: Killing Harmony reality television showrunner, alongside those of the cast of Trigger Happy Havoc and Goodbye Despair, as well as a part of the game's post story content mode, the "Ultimate Talent Development Plan", in which the player can interact with the entire cast from the franchise; Chiaki's individual storyline referencing her connection to Chihiro.
 Chiaki reappears in Danganronpa S: Ultimate Summer Camp, an expanded version of the "Ultimate Talent Development Plan" released as a part of the Danganronpa Decadence bundle in 2021.